 THE BUILDING TODAY: The historic beach resort sits abandoned and in a state of disrepair that would cost millions to restore.
 An electrical fire that broke out in 2017 forced the hotel to shut down and has been closed ever since.
 Hurricane Irma also caused damage to the property and the building’s owners say it is full of mold and water and has no power.
 The owners Belinda, Richard and Homero Meruelo bought it in 2004 for $4 million — the same year it was designated a historic site.

-Now Miami Beach is suing the owners to try and get them to fix the property, which is valued at $100 million.
-However the owners have said financial troubles have kept them from making the needed repairs.
-The city also doesn’t want to get stuck with the bill, so the future of the once glorious hotel remains uncertain.
+Miami Beach was suing the owners to try and get them to fix the property, which is valued at $100 million.
+However the owners had said financial troubles had kept them from making the needed repairs.
+The city also didn’t want to get stuck with the bill.

 In May 2021, however, a ruling allowed Miami Beach to fine owners for failing to maintain the historic property.